randomnoun/log4j-good-bits/README.md

 * Renamed the source files with CVEs (and their test sources) from "xxx.java" to "xxx.nocompile"
 * Bumped the maven-compiler-plugin source and target versions to 1.6
+* Modified the scm and distributionManagement sections in the pom.xml
 * Removed the sun.jdk:tools dependency on the ant-run plugin